xpepper/poker-hands-kata/README.md

 ### TODO

 * [R] Smells like a rule engine is yelling to be implemented to evaluate the poker hands...
-    * The knowledge about the priorities of the Rank is expressed in two places `Hand.rank` and `Rank` priority field.
     * Is `rules` a collaborator of `Hand` or not?
 Is there a `RankEngine`?

 * [F] Poker hand with three cards... ("3 cards" world)